John A Patterson MD, MSPH, FAAFP, ABIHM

 Many ‘sinus infections’ are not infections at all, but are caused by allergies and may respond to allergy medication.
 When an infection is present, it is more likely to be viral than bacterial.
 However, there is no easy test to distinguish viral from bacterial sinusitis.
 Even the presence of colored mucus from the sinuses does not reliably predict a bacterial infection.
 Since 80% of sinus infections resolve within 2 weeks without treatment, current guidelines advise against using antibiotics in the first week of symptoms, unless symptoms worsen after initial improvement.

 Although coughing can be caused by many different conditions, the majority of coughs that accompany seasonal respiratory illnesses are not caused by bacteria and do not respond to antibiotics.
 The CDC recommends that health care providers use the term ‘chest cold’ in their effort to explain that ‘bronchitis’ is usually caused by a virus and typically resolves on its own.
+COVID is a viral illness and does not require antibiotics.

 Health care providers and consumers need good information as they both strive for medical care that is safe, effective, scientific, economical, individualized, patient –centered and socially conscious.